-In preparation for our Disney trip, I decided to make a t-shirt for myself.
-Somehow the boys each have Disney tees (ok, so Dylan has enough to outfit him for a week), but I had none.
+In preparation for our Disney trip, I decided to make a mickey shirt for myself.
+Somehow the boys each have Disney tees (ok, so D has enough to outfit him for a week), but I had none.
 I decided to try a bleach method I had seen on various sites and make my own.

 - freezer paper

 - spray bottle with 60/40 mix of bleach & water